-Furthermore, Winterson suggests that AREA 'will be obliged to proceed with legal action', as if this is a regrettable necessity and a matter of obligation rather than choice.
+Furthermore, Winterson suggests that AREA 'will be obliged to proceed to legal action', as if this is a regrettable necessity and a matter of obligation rather than choice.
 Her use of the plural to incorporate the concerned residents of AREA and the members of the DRC in 'ours is a heritage area' insinuates that their interests are aligned and it is to no-one's advantage to see Archerwood's local character diminished.
 In addition, she extends her target audience to include Maiocchi in her subtle threat that legal proceedings may be 'long and potentially costly'.
 Implicit in this assertion is the message that Maiocchi would be well-advised to accede to AREA's demands to avoid trouble and expense.
 Meanwhile, the foundation of Maiocchi's argument is not cohesive neighbourhood aesthetics, but rather the merits of artistic expression.
-After some polite preliminaries, he states unequivocally that he is at odds with Winterson and resents the claim that he has been 'uncooperative'.
-If anything, he maintains, he has listened to the representations of Mrs Winterson with patience.
-Equity and fair play lie at the heart of the claim that he should be able to use his rights 'just as Mrs Winterson uses hers'.
+After some polite preliminaries, he states unequivocally that he is at odds with Winterson and resents the claim that he has been 'recalcitrant'.
+If anything, he maintains, he has listened to the representations of Mrs Winterson not only with patience, but with 'exemplary patience', and his sly reference to her views that she 'feels so very free to express' alludes to an unbecoming sense of entitlement in Winterson that interferes with his egalitarian rights as a citizen.
+Equity and fair play lie at the heart of the claim that he should be able to exercise his rights 'just as Mrs Winterson exercises hers'.

-Maiocchi proceeds to adopt the posture of one who has superior knowledge of the art world and expresses a desire to instruct his less well-informed peers.
+Maiocchi proceeds to adopts the posture of one who has superior knowledge of the art world and expresses a desire to instruct his less well-informed peers.
 He provides an overview of the junk art movement's burgeoning popularity and acceptance to enhance the credibility of his own project and make those who would disparage it seem parochial and out-of-touch.
-Maiocchi affiliates himself with the 'growing movement' of junk art and positions himself as an avant garde figure working on an 'ever-evolving project', employing words that connote positive advancement.
-By implication, he therefore paints

-Winterson as a person of limited vision who 'perhaps [...] cannot see' the beauty of his craft.
-Thus, Maiocchi claims that it is he (and not the supporters of AREA who supposedly enshrine the qualities given by their acronym) who is showing the values of a 'modern society' and hence deserves the DRC's support.
+Although he concedes that he is still working towards a degree of recognition that he has not yet received, Maiocchi also affiliates himself with a 'growing movement', simultaneously appearing modest in acknowledging the limited extent of his achievement thus far, and forward-looking in speaking of the 'ever-evolving project' to which he has committed himself.
+Hence, he paints Winterson as a person of limited vision who 'perhaps [...] cannot see' the beauty of his craft.
+Thus, Maiocchi claims that it is he (and not the supporters of AREA who supposedly enshrine the qualities given by their acronym) who is 'showing enterprise and action' and hence deserves the DRC's support.
 In stark contrast to Maiocchi's elevation of his art form, Winterson seeks to persuade her audience that the 'so-called "innovative sculptures" are 'monstrosities' by appending a photograph.
-This visual depicts a stack of dilapidated old cars that dominate the visual field, almost towering over the viewer in a precarious if not outright menacing way.
-This supports Winterson's attempt to undermine Maiocchi's art as 'nothing more than a public nuisance', which she intimates is compromising the reputation and happiness of Archerwood.
+This visual depicts a stack of dilapidated old cars that dominate the visual field, almost towering over the viewer in a precarious, if not outright menacing, way.
+This supports Winterson's undermining of Maiocchi's art as 'nothing more than a public nuisance', which she intimates is compromising the reputation and happiness of Archerwood.